 Typography is the real star in Jean-Luc Godard’s cinematography

 ith an abundance of A-list cinematographers and plenty of opportunities for glorious appearances from the stars of showbiz today, notable dates on the international film calendar, few events rival the spectacle and power of Cannes Film Festival.
-To celebrate this French we pay a tribute to renowned Jean-Luc Godard’s typography.
-“To me watching the films of Jean-Luc Godard is like watching a white Rauschenberg painting or listing to John Cage’s 4:33: it isn’t something I do for entertainment” writes Christian Annyas, a typophile who has seen a lot of movies over the years.
+To celebrate the acclaimed French festival we pay a tribute to Jean-Luc Godard’s typography.
+“To me watching the films of Jean-Luc Godard is like watching a white Rauschenberg painting or listing to John Cage’s 4:33: it isn’t something I do for entertainment” writes Christian Annyas, a typophile who has seen her share of movies over the years.
 “They’re historically significant because he broke all the rules in the book” he adds.

 “It’s quite interesting to see the designs evolve.
 In this digital age it’s refreshing to see type that isn’t made on a computer: the imperfect and handmade look of the letterforms, the bad kerning, the large gaps between letters and words, the justified blocks of text, the awkwardly dotted capital I’s.
 Even when he used an existing typeface – like Antique Olive in ‘Week end’ (1967) – the letterforms look as if they were cut out with an Exacto knife.